 - Virginia – Not only are self-help evictions illegal; landlords can find themselves paying the tenant actual damages, court costs, and attorney’s fees.
 In addition, statues allow for the tenant to remain in the home.

 By treating both your tenants and laws with respect, applying alternative strategies for tenant turnover does not have to be a draining process.
 If you’re at your wit’s end with a tenant, consider the tips outlined above before you begin the eviction process.
 Have you tried other methods to avoid eviction, and your tenant still will not move out?
 Well, pursuing a court-ordered eviction may be the last resort.
 If you find yourself overwhelmed at the thought, consider hiring a seasoned team like Bay Property Management Group.
 Our highly experienced staff can handle the filing and eviction process while also working to address maintenance concerns and remarket your property to find a qualified new tenant.
-We have offices in Washington DC, Baltimore, Philadelphia, providing 24/7 support for property management services.
+We offer property management in Northern Virginia, Washington DC, Baltimore, Philadelphia, providing 24/7 support for property management services.
 For more information, contact us today!